Andrzej-Dawiec/portfolio-minimal-theme/content/sections/about/about.md

 I have previous experience in Java, C++, Objective-C and Python along with other frameworks.
 I am the CEO and founder of 90Degree Studios and I am currently looking for Software Developement Internships.

 Outside of the tech industry, I am passionate about cars, 3D-modeling/printing along with photography.
-I love the outdoors and socializing with my friends.
+I love the outdoors and mountain biking with friends.

 Feel free to reach out to me!